 - Highline Trail (Hard)

-If you are staying at one of the best Canmore hotels downtown head out in the morning for a brisk walk on the Policemen’s Creek Trail.
+If you are staying at one of the best Canmore hotels downtown head out in the morning for a brisk walk on the Policeman’s Creek Trail.

 This is an easy walk on an elevated boardwalk that anyone of any age can enjoy.
 From Main Street down to Spring Creek only takes 10 minutes or so.
 When you reach the Malcolm Hotel head inside for a warm-up hot chocolate at Pulse Coffee Shop.